 Gaithelus and Scota’s descendants left the main body of Israelites (it’s not sure exactly when) and traveled through the Mediterranean – naming numerous places and monuments after their ancestor Zerah (one of the main evidences that Calcol was Cecrops), e.g., Zaragassa (now Saragossa), meaning “stronghold of Zerah”.
 They called Spain Iberia, from Hebrew (Iber or Iver in Hebrew).
 From Spain, Gaithelus and Scota’s male-line descendant Míl Espáine (also known as Míl Espáne or the Latinised Milesius) came to Egypt.
 He gained great favour with the Pharaoh, and married his daughter Scota (yes, another one).
 The medieval historian Walter Bower identified this Pharaoh as Achencres – which ancient Egyptian historian Manetho identifies as the Greek name for Akhenaton, the Pharaoh who famously abolished polytheism in Egypt.
 Milesius and Scota had a few children together and traveled to Spain.
 After Milesius’ death, his wife and sons conquered Ireland (at that point inhabited by the Tuatha Dé Danann, who were from the Israelite tribe of Dan) and gave their name to it – Iberne (Latinised as Hibernia), derived from the Hebrew name for the Hebrews, Ibrim or Ivrim.
 There Milesius and Scota’s son Érimón (sometimes called Heremon) became the country’s first High King – from whom all subsequent High Kings and local Kings descended (almost always in the male line)!
 All of Ireland descends from Heremon’s father Milesius.

 Those are the descendants of Zerah, basically.
 It fulfills the prophecy that “the scepter shall not depart from Judah”; they have ruled constantly since before David!
 However, there are descendants of the Perezite Jews that have become largely forgotten to (conventional/secular) history.
-These are the descendants of Jesus Christ’s/Yehoshua ha’Mashiach’s siblings – or one sibling, in particular.
+These are the descendants of Jesus Christ’s/Yehoshua ha’Mashiach’s cousins – or one cousin, in particular.

 There is a member of the Sanhedrin present at Yehoshua’s crucifixion, mentioned in all four gospel accounts: